-This chapter provides solutions to problems that can occur during the installation and operation of the DWL-G520M.
+This chapter provides solutions to problems that can occur during the installation and operation of the DWL-122.
 Read the following descriptions if you are having problems.
 (The examples below are illustrated in Windows XP.
 If you have another operating system, these solutions will still apply although the appearance on your computer screen may differ.)

-1. How do I check to see that the drivers for the DWL-G520M are installed properly?
+1. Check that the drivers for the DWL-122 are installed properly.

-Go to Start > My Computer > Properties.
+Go to Start > My Computer > Properties

-Select the Hardware Tab.
+Select the Hardware Tab

-Click Device Manager.
+Click Device Manager